Mumbai heart transplants: Both patients are recovering well, say docs

-22-year-old from Badlapur, who underwent the first-ever heart transplant in Mumbai last week will be shifted to the general ward from the ICU of Mulund's Fortis Hospital; 29-year-old Vashi resident, who underwent city's second heart transplant is expected to come off the ventilator within two days
+22-yr-old, who underwent first-ever heart transplant in Mumbai, will be shifted to Fortis Hospital's general ward from ICU; another, who had city's second transplant is expected to come off ventilator within 2 days

 A week after the first-ever heart transplant in Mumbai, on August 3, 22-year-old Anwar Khan, a 3D animation designer from Badlapur, will be shifted to the general ward from the Intensive Care Unit (ICU) of Fortis Hospital in Mulund.